Pelvic Health Physiotherapy

 • Sexual dysfunction

-• Prior/ post gynaecological surgery
+• Prior/post gynaecological surgery

-• Prior/ post prostate surgery
+• Prior/post prostate surgery

-What to expect
+What to Expect

-Telehealth
+Telehealth Option

-Pelvic Floor Disorders are Difficult to Live with and Simple to Treat with Physiotherapy
+Pelvic Floor Disorders and Physiotherapy

 • Constipation

-• Incomplete emptying of the bowels
+• Incomplete emptying of bowels

 • Pelvic pain